Launched from Newfoundland

 A hacked action camera records a 15-second Full HD video every 30 minutes.
 Let's see how the boat fights wild ocean waves and storms... and other interesting things which are caught on the camera!

-All of the details will be published on this website as soon as we make radical hardware improvements based on the experience with the current transatlantic attempt.
+It's open-source on GitHub!
+All additional details will be published on this website as soon as we make radical hardware improvements based on the experience with the current transatlantic attempt.
 Not just the code, design and schematics, but also detailed articles revealing the actual build process including different approaches that have been tried and tested.
 If you need to reliably waterproof electronics for your own project, here you will find out how.
 Any feedback will always be greatly appreciated!

 Driven by the Wind, Powered by the Sun